-- 2.6.1 In accordance with ASCE 7 Section 15.1.1, the design of foundation elements resisting seismic loads shall comply with ASCE 7 Section 12.13. - 2.6.2 When seismic loads result in uplift, top reinforcement shall be provided in the footing or other foundation element in accordance with ACI 318: Building Code Requirements for Structural Concrete, Section 18.13.2.5.
+2.6.1 In accordance with ASCE 7 Section 15.1.1, the design of foundation elements resisting seismic loads shall comply with ASCE 7 Section 12.13.

+2.6.2 When seismic loads result in uplift, top reinforcement shall be provided in the footing or other foundation element.